Bun Bo Hue Recipe

 The literal meaning of bun bo Hue is beef noodles from Hue in which Bun means noodles, Bo means beef, and Hue is the city in Central Vietnam, from which it originated.
 While The traditional Bun bo Hue recipe features beef shank and gelatinous pig blood, It is also made from pork bones.

-The broth for bun bo Hue is prepared by slowly simmering various types of beef and pork bones (oxtail, beef shank, pork neck bones, pork feet, and pork knuckles) with a lot of lemongrasses.
-The fiery spices, created by frying together garlic, shallots, red pepper flakes, shrimp paste, and ground annatto seeds are added later in the cooking process.
-Though not conventional, some people even add a ripe pineapple to the broth thus lending it a fruity, citrusy flavor.
+The broth for bun bo Hue is prepared by slowly simmering various beef and pork bones (oxtail, beef shank, pork neck bones, pork feet, and pork knuckles) with a lot of lemongrasses.
+The fiery spices, created by frying together garlic, shallots, red pepper flakes, shrimp paste, and ground annatto seeds, are added later in the cooking process.
+Though not conventional, some people even add a ripe pineapple to the broth, thus lending it a fruity, citrusy flavour.

 Assembling this spicy bowl of delight is easy.
 Thick round rice noodles are added to a bowl and then topped with slices of brisket, pieces of ham hocks, and cubes of congealed pig’s blood.
 The broth is ladled on top and then finished with a garnish of sliced onions, cilantro, shredded cabbage or banana blossoms, bean sprouts, Thai basil, and other Vietnamese herbs.

-An authentic component is cubes of congealed pork blood which is prepared by allowing fresh blood to coagulate and then boiling it with salt to solidify it.
+An authentic component is cubes of congealed pork blood prepared by allowing fresh blood to clot and then boiling it with salt to solidify it.

-Banana blossoms are another component that really elevates this dish but if it is not available, you can make do with red cabbage.
+Banana blossoms are another component that elevates this dish, but you can make do with red cabbage if it is not available.

-Ultimately it is the sate or spicy chile condiment that makes this dish what it is and separates it from a hearty pho, this is why Bun bo Hue is jokingly called pho’s hotter, younger, spicier cousin.
+Ultimately, the sate or spicy chile condiment makes this dish what it is and separates it from a hearty pho; this is why Bun bo Hue is jokingly called pho’s hotter, younger spicier cousin.

 Difference Between A Pho And Bun Bo Hue?